kirtiapte/AWS-SAA-C02-Study-Guide/README.md

 - Amazon EKS is integrated with many AWS services to provide scalability and security for your applications.
 These services include Elastic Load Balancing for load distribution, IAM for authentication, Amazon VPC for isolation, and AWS CloudTrail for logging.

 ### What does pilot light mean?
-- The term pilot light is often used to describe a disaster recovery scenario in which a minimal version of an environment is always running in the cloud.
+- <b>The term pilot light is often used to describe a disaster recovery scenario in which a minimal version of an environment is always running in the cloud. </b>
 - The idea of the pilot light is an analogy that comes from the gas heater.
 In a gas heater, a small flame that’s always on and can quickly ignite the entire furnace to heat up a house.
 This scenario is similar to a backup-and-restore scenario.
 - For example, with AWS you can maintain a pilot light by configuring and running the most critical core elements of your system in AWS.
 When the time comes for recovery, you can rapidly provision a full-scale production environment around the critical core that has always been running.